tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/reference/glossary.md

 ## Overview

 This glossary provides definitions of key terms and concepts used throughout the Customer Verification API documentation.
-Use this reference to understand terminology related to Know Your Customer (KYC) and Know Your Business (KYB) verification, API authentication, customer states, webhooks, and more.
+Use this reference to understand terminology related to Know Your Customer (KYC) and Know Your Business (KYB) verification, API authentication, customer status, webhooks, and more.

 Terms are organized alphabetically for easy lookup.
 Each definition includes links to relevant documentation where you can learn more about the concept.